Holdout-Loss-Based Data Selection for LLM Finetuning via In-Context Learning: Details of Experiments

 Each model in the main experiments is trained and evaluated only once.
-To verify evaluation stability, we repeated the GPT-based evaluation multiple times for LLaMA-3-8B-Instruct on {Yahoo\_Answers\_Topics}.
-Table~\ref{tab:std} reports the average win rates and standard deviations across these runs.
-Higher win rates indicate better alignment, and the small standard deviations show that the evaluation results are stable across runs.
+To verify evaluation stability, we repeated the GPT-based evaluation {three times} for LLaMA-3-8B-Instruct on {Yahoo\_Answers\_Topics}.
+Table~\ref{tab:eval_var} reports the average win rates of our method against each baseline, along with standard deviations across these runs.
+Higher win rates indicate better alignment of our method, and the small standard deviations show that the evaluation results are stable across runs.

+To assess training variability, we performed three independent SFT runs with different random seeds for each of the LaMA-3-8B-Instruct and Qwen-3-8B models on Yahoo\_Answers\_Topics.
+Table~\ref{tab:train_var} reports the average win rates of our method against each baseline, with standard deviations provided for reference.
+The mean performance across these training runs aligns closely with the single-run results reported in the main experiments.